kubermatic/docs/content/kubermatic/main/tutorials-howtos/external-clusters/gke/create-gke/_index.en.md

 +++
-title = "Create an External GKE Cluster" date = 2022-01-10T14:07:15+02:00 description = "Detailed tutorial to help you add an existing Kubernetes cluster in GKE and then manage it using KKP" weight = 7
+title = "Create an External GKE Cluster" date = 2022-01-10T14:07:15+02:00 description = "Detailed tutorial to help you create Kubernetes cluster in GKE and then manage it using KKP" weight = 7

 +++